Eli-Parker/Text-Generation-Algorithm/README.md

 This is a representation of a very simple text prediction algorithm which processes a text file and returns K words of predicted text based on a "seed" file provided in a command line argument.
 The implementation uses a directed graph to assign weights to each word based on the frequency of that word coming after the previous one, and uses Dijkstra's algorithm to make a "path" from word to word.
+This is known as a "Markov Chain" model, and is a very simple way to predict text.
+More info on Markov Chains can be found [here](https://en.wikipedia.org/wiki/Markov_chain).

-Notably this is a similar model to that of ChatGPT at a *much* smaller scale, hence the tongue in cheek name.
+Notably this is a similar result to that of ChatGPT at a *much* smaller scale, hence the tongue in cheek name.

  ** **This program has _NO_ affiliation with OpenAI.
 We are only using the GPT suffix as a quick reference to identify the program's function.** **